 In the following section, we’ll show you how to do it with the help of the Squirrly SEO plugin.
 To make the most out of this article, open your WordPress Dashboard and use these keyword research steps on keywords that interest you.

-If you don’t already have the Squirrly SEO plugin, you can download it today.
+If you don’t already have the Squirrly SEO plugin, you can read this article to get access to a Squirrly coupon and test the plugin, full-featured, at a special price.

 Keyword Research – The Best Way to Go About It